This document is 'Appendix A' to the IVU Bylaws.

 or food), except in exceptional circumstances, and agreed by the council beforehand.

-- IVU is authorised to offer to pay reasonable and economical costs, including economy class airfare or other transport, transfer to and from airports, food, hotel accommodation, and event registration for the Regional Representative in the region in which the IVU World Vegfest is held and for the IVU Manager.
+- IVU is authorised to offer to pay reasonable and economical costs, including economy class airfare or other transport, transfer to and from airports, food, hotel accommodation, and event registration for the Regional Representative in the region in which the IVU World Vegfest is held.
 If any of these items are covered by the event organisers, IVU would not pay for them.
 This only applies to the event itself, not to any preview visits.